jeeduardo/ratesdotca-backend/README.md

      }
  }
  ```

 #### Classes to use when saving the page 2 vehicle data

-`VehicleController` - class will have a `save` method where customer data will be saved
+`VehicleController` - class will have a `save` method where vehicle data will be saved
 ```
 class VehicleController
 {